Balkan Wars: First Balkan War

 The three Slavic allies (Bulgaria, Serbia, and Montenegro) had laid out extensive plans to coordinate their war efforts, in continuation of their secret prewar settlements and under close Russian supervision (Greece was not included).
-Serbia and Montenegro would attack in the theater of Sandjak, Bulgaria, and Serbia in Macedonia and Thrace.
+Serbia and Montenegro would attack in the theater of Sanjak, Bulgaria, and Serbia in Macedonia and Thrace.

 The Ottoman Empire's situation was difficult.
 Its population of about 26 million people provided a massive pool of manpower, but three-quarters of the population lived in the Asian part of the Empire.
 Reinforcements had to come from Asia mainly by sea, which depended on the result of battles between the Turkish and Greek navies in the Aegean.

 With the outbreak of the war, the Ottoman Empire activated three Army HQs: the Thracian HQ in Constantinople, the Western HQ in Salonika, and the Vardar HQ in Skopje, against the Bulgarians, the Greeks and the Serbians respectively.
 Most of their available forces were allocated to these fronts.
 Smaller independent units were allocated elsewhere, mostly around heavily fortified cities.

 Montenegro was the first to declare war on 8 October (25 September O.S.).
 Its main thrust was towards Shkodra, with secondary operations in the Novi Pazar area.
 The rest of the Allies, after giving a common ultimatum, declared war a week later.
 Bulgaria attacked towards Eastern Thrace, being stopped only at the outskirts of Constantinople at the Çatalca line and the isthmus of the Gallipoli peninsula, while secondary forces captured Western Thrace and Eastern Macedonia.
 Serbia attacked south towards Skopje and Monastir and then turned west to present-day Albania, reaching the Adriatic, while a second Army captured Kosovo and linked with the Montenegrin forces.
 Greece's main forces attacked from Thessaly into Macedonia through the Sarantaporo strait.
 On 7 November, in response to an Ottoman initiative, they entered into negotiations for the surrender of Thessaloniki.
 With the Greeks already there, and the Bulgarian 7th Rila Division moving swiftly from the north towards Thessaloniki, Hassan Tahsin Pasha considered his position to be hopeless.
 The Greeks offered more attractive terms than the Bulgarians did.
 On 8 November, Tahsin Pasha agreed to terms and 26,000 Ottoman troops passed over into Greek captivity.
 Before the Greeks entered the city, a German warship whisked the former sultan Abdul Hamid II out of Thessaloniki to continue his exile, across the Bosporus from Constantinople.
 With their army in Thessaloniki, the Greeks took new positions to the east and northeast, including Nigrita.
 On 12 November (on 26 October 1912, O.S.)
 Greece expanded its occupied area and teamed up with the Serbian army to the northwest, while its main forces turned east towards Kavala, reaching the Bulgarians.
 Another Greek army attacked into Epirus towards Ioannina.